Rajal24/Web-tech/README.md

 # Web-tech
-Contains all the in class assignments and tasks
+This repository contains all the in class assignments and tasks completed as part of the Web Technology course, focusing on foundational frontend technologies: HTML, CSS, and JavaScript.